Denise Morel

 Denise Morel (born 10 August 1946) is a French writer and psychiatrist.
 She was born in Setif, Algeria, the youngest of four children.
-Between the ages of 8 to 14, she lived in Bône.
+Between the ages of 8 and 14, she lived in Bône.
 The family left Algeria in 1961 to live in Marseille.
 She studied in Aix-en-Provence and Paris, obtaining a PhD in clinical psychology from Université Paris V.

 She has written numerous books, among them Setif de ma jeunesse, a well-regarded memoir of growing up in Setif.
 Her ancestors were of Swiss and Maltese origin.
 She studied religion for a few years in Lyon.